Home Help for families Information & advice HemiHelp How is hemiplegia treated?

 4 mins read

 When a child is first diagnosed, it is often difficult for a doctor to predict whether problems will be mild or severe later in life.
-They will often adopt a ‘wait and see’ approach, which parents can find difficult to accept if feel they are not being given all the facts.
+They will often adopt a ‘wait-and-see’ approach, which parents can find difficult to accept if they feel they are not being given all the facts.

 The immature brain is very flexible, and some of the functions of the damaged area can be taken over by undamaged parts of the brain in a process known as neuroplasticity.
 An adult, whose brain pathways are already organised, has much less neuroplasticity, and so after a stroke may lose very specific functions, depending on which part of the brain was affected.

 In contrast, which area of the brain was damaged and which side of the body is affected makes relatively little difference in children and young people with hemiplegia.